themesberg/flowbite/content/getting-started/phoenix.md

 Now that we have a Phoenix project with Tailwind CSS and Flowbite installed we can finally leverage the three technologies to build websites.

-In this section you will learn how to set up a landing page using the [Flowbite Blocks](https://flowbite.com/blocks/) collection that relies on the open-source Flowbite Library UI components.
+In this section, you will learn how to set up a landing page using the [Flowbite Blocks](https://flowbite.com/blocks/) collection that relies on the open-source Flowbite Library UI components.

 1. Go to the `root.html.heex` file and change the default `<header>` tag with a [Flowbite Header](https://flowbite.com/blocks/marketing/header/) component: